adobe/aepsdk-core-ios/Documentation/EventHub/BuildingExtensions.md

 func getSharedState(extensionName: String, event: Event?, barrier: Bool = false, resolution: SharedStateResolution = .any) -> SharedStateResult?
 ```

 The resolution is used to fetch a specific type of shared state.
-Using `.any` will just fetch the last shared state, but using `.lastSet`, will fetch the last shared state with a `.set` status.
+Using `.any` will fetch the last shared state with any status, while using `.lastSet`, will fetch the last shared state with a status of `.set`.
 This is useful if you would like to read the cached config before the remote config has been downloaded.

 #### XDM Shared States